 3. Offred will remain the show’s main focus.
 “The things you are seeing blooming in Offred are not going to go away,” Miller told EW.
 “Her spirit of rebellion and her careful march away from being a well-behaved handmaid and making some trouble is where the season is rolling towards.
 After that, season two is what happens after you become a little rebellious.”
 He added that the show will also continue focusing on Offred’s “journey through Gilead,” though he shared little on whether or not this journey takes place in prison, a Mayday gathering, or elsewhere.

 4b.
 Clea DuVall (Marjorie on Veep) will play Ofsteven's wife.
-According to The Hollywood Reporter, DuVall's guest-starring role as Sylvia will see her with Emily and their young son attempting to escape to Canada as Gilead gets worse.
+According to The Hollywood Reporter, DuVall's guest-starring role as Sylvia will see her in a flashback with Emily and their young son attempting to escape to Canada as Gilead continues its downward spiral.

 5. Samira Wiley will definitely be back.
 Speaking to Vanity Fair, Miller said Moira will "play a vital role" in the next season as she begins a new life in Canada with Luke.
 Of their emotional reunion at the refugee center, Miller said, "At the beginning, Moira's in the hands of strangers.
 She's in the hands of this person she doesn't know.
 But that person conveys her to Luke - someone who does care about her."

 6. Expect more Rita.
-Amanda Brugel has been promoted to series regular for season two and as she told People in September, "a lot of things" will be happening for Rita, but specifics are scarce.
+Amanda Brugel has been promoted to series regular for season two.
+In September 2017, she told PEOPLE "a lot of things" will be happening for Rita, but specifics are scarce.
 "I was having a conversation with Elisabeth a couple of days ago - all I know is that it’s going to make season one look like a walk in the park.
 So that’s really exciting.”

 7. Offred might be in a love triangle, even though it’s difficult at this point to imagine everyone in the same room.
 Offred knows Luke is alive and well in Little America in Toronto, but she’s also been falling for Nick, who is definitely, maybe the father of her child at the end of season one.
 In an interview with Elle, Moss said Offred is in the unique position of possibly being in love with two people.
 “Honestly I think she does love Nick - if I can speak for her - but I don’t know if she knows that she does, yet.
 But she has a husband who she also loves, who’s the father of Hannah, who she also now knows is alive,” she said.
 “It’s the most complicated Real Housewives episode you’ve ever seen.
 The Real Housewives of Gilead is gonna have a great reunion after episode 10.”
 Clear your schedule, Andy Cohen.